-We’d like to make you more familiar with our project HHLA Hydrogen Network, our innovation cluster Clean Port & Logistics and our project H2LOAD for retrofitting our heavy machinery at the terminal.
+We see all these advantages as the motivation to expand hydrogen as a new division of HHLA.
+HHLA Hydrogen Network, the innovation cluster Clean Port & Logistics and H2LOAD for retrofitting our heavy machinery at the terminal.
 The TransHyDE research project and the H2Global Foundation also play an important part on our roadmap.
 At the end of the day, it’s clear – we’re in the middle of a global transformation.

 On the one hand, we are positioning ourselves as a logistics company in the field of hydrogen import and distribution.
 HHLA is very well equipped to take advantage of the new opportunities in hydrogen import and transportation because of its network of ports and connections that extend into the European hinterland.
 On the other hand, we are looking into implementing fuel cells in handling equipment and heavy-load road vehicles.
 The aim of these efforts is to contribute to the sustainable reduction of greenhouse gas emissions and other harmful emissions.